yashv373/Zyphon/3_Gate_Level/Verilog_HDL/6_and.md

-module and(
+module ckt6(
     input a,
     input b,
     output out );
-    assign out = a&b;// & operator tells that a has to be and-ed with b and then assigned endmodule
+    assign out = a&b; // & operator tells that a has to be and-ed with b and then assigned to out port. endmodule